r3zakalhor/SegmentalReconciler-Greedy-Version/README.md

 - $python compare_mapping.py $firstmapping $secondmapping $SpeciesTree $Output

+### All in one script:

+You can find all these steps in a bash script that might be useful. (supplementaries/simphy_simulation.sh)

 ### Generate number of duplication per species figure

 To generate plots of nb duplication and species, you first need to use a script to calculate number of duplications per species and save the results at CSV files using output_nbdup_csv.sh bash script. (where you can find it in the supplementaries)